Choose a Secure Lock Screen

-Smartphones contain a wealth of personal information.
+Smartphones contain a wealth of your personal information, ranging from personal messages and photos, to bank information.
 In the event of your mobile device being lost or stolen, the first line of defense is locking it securely.
-Smartphones offer several locking options including patterns, pins, passwords, and biometric methods.
+Smartphones offer several locking options including pins, passwords and biometric methods.

-- Uncheck the "make pattern visible" option.
-This makes it much more difficult for people around you to see your pattern.
+- Uncheck the "make pattern visible" option in the settings.
+This makes it more difficult for people around you to see your pattern.

 - Use at least a six digit PIN.

-- Don’t use a significant date like your birthday or anniversary.
+- Don’t use a significant date like a birthday or anniversary.

 - Don’t use any part of your address as your PIN number.

-A long alphanumeric password is stronger than either a PIN or a pattern.
+- Long alphanumeric passwords are stronger than either a PIN or a pattern.

-Refer to our recommendations for creating strong passwords when creating a password.
+See our recommendations for creating strong passwords when choosing yours.

 Face ID & Touch ID